Global PhD Research Awards

 Conduct your international field research with a $10,000 award to support fieldwork expenses.

-The Einaudi Center’s Amit Bhatia ’01 Global PhD Research Grants fund international fieldwork to help Cornell students complete their dissertations.
-Through a generous gift from Amit Bhatia, this grant opportunity annually supports at least six PhD students who have passed the A exam.
+The Einaudi Center’s Amit Bhatia ’01 Global PhD Research Awards fund international fieldwork to help Cornell students complete their dissertations.
+Through a generous gift from Amit Bhatia, this funding opportunity annually supports at least six PhD students who have passed the A exam.
 Recipients hold the title of Amit Bhatia ’01 Global PhD Research Scholars.
-Meet the 2021–22 scholars.
+Meet the scholars.

 All disciplines and research topics are welcome.
 Please indicate in your application if your project aligns with one of the Einaudi Center's global research priorities or one of our regional and thematic programs.

 Cornell graduate students who have passed the A exam and been admitted to candidacy are eligible to apply.
 International fieldwork must be a critical component of your dissertation research.
 You must commit to travel abroad to conduct fieldwork for 9–12 months.

 $10,000, to be used before the end of the sixth PhD year.
 The award can cover the following expenses:

 - International travel (economy airfare, visa fees)